 If you’re an explorer who likes the idea of giving back, WWOOF (World Wide Opportunities on Organic Farms) is perhaps your answer!
 WWOOF offers travellers a chance to travel in an ethical way that will also involve payment — we’d call that a win-win-win.

 Sound elusive?
-It kinda sorta really is.
+It kinda is.
 You could import and export anything in today’s society.
 With globalisation always on the up, everyone is looking for the ‘next thing’ to latch onto.
 You’ll have to be entrepreneurial and have a never give up attitude, but it’s a great excuse to travel for work if you can make it work!
+A great way I monetised my blog further was by creating and selling merchandise.

 14. Work on a Cruise Ship